Ok ok I know it’s a bold claim to say these are ‘THE BEST” mustard pickles. But hey, with Zest out of the picture (RIP), we’re gunning for it.

 ***If you are new to canning, everything you use must be sterile.
 First wash all parts well in soapy water, rinse and allow to drip dry.
 We like to sterilize our mason jars in the oven for 10 minutes at 350F, just before we need them - much easier than boiling them in our opinion!
 To sterilize the tongs (metal) and ring portion of lid, we do boil them for 10 minutes, the flat portion of lids will only be boiled for 30 seconds right before using them (so one at a time), any longer can damage the rubber ring.

 Once jars are filled, carefully add the lid to your jar with the tongs, avoid using your fingers, then screw on the top til it just brings up, don't tighten too hard or they won't seal correctly (you will tighten them more after they seal).
-If any of your jars haven't sealed within an hour (you'll hear a faint "pop" as the lid depresses to seal), boil the jar in a water bath for ten minutes.
+Boil the jars in a water bath for ten minutes.
 The glass jars cannot rest directly on the bottom of pot or they will crack, so use a canning pot or make sure there is something to separate the two, like some metal wire or a dish cloth.
 There should be one inch of water over the jars at all times.
-Alternatively, you can just refrigerate and use within a few weeks. ***
+Alternatively, you can just refrigerate and use within a few months. ***